IvanGiacomoni/Iot-Individual-Assignments/code.md

 ```

 Data are sent to AWS by using a *publishDataForAws* function, that takes as input the data and the topic where data are published.
-Obviously, data are formatted in JSON, in order to make the things work for storing them into DynamoDB.
+Obviously, data are formatted in **JSON**, in order to make the things work for storing them into **DynamoDB**.

 ```
 // Formatting all data into a string for mqtt publishing